cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 ## Assumptions
 [&uparrow; Back to Outline](#outline)

-CCV lives between IBC, Cosmos SDK, and the Staking module.
+As part of an ABCI application, CCV interacts with both the consensus engine (via ABCI) and other application modules, such as the Staking module.
+As an IBC application, CCV interacts with external relayers (defined in [ICS 18](../../relayer/ics-018-relayer-algorithms)).
 In this section we specify what we assume about these other components, i.e., CCV relies on the following assumptions: *Valid Blockchain*, *Correct Relayer*, *Validator Update Provision*, and *Unbonding Safety*.

 Intuitively, CCV safety relies on the *Valid Blockchain* assumption, and CCV liveness relies on the *Correct Relayer* assumption.
 The *Validator Update Provision* and *Unbonding Safety* assumptions define what is needed from the provider Staking module.
-A more thorough discussion of the environment in which CCV operates is given in the section [Placing CCV within Cosmos SDK](./technical_specification.md#placing-ccv-within-cosmos-sdk).
+A more thorough discussion of the environment in which CCV operates is given in the section [Placing CCV within an ABCI Application](./technical_specification.md#placing-ccv-within-and-abci-application).

 - ***Valid Blockchain***: Both the provider and the consumer chains are *valid*.
   This means that the protocols are executed correctly and the underlying consensus algorithm satisfies both safety and liveness properties.